 The problem with how most PMs handle documents

-If you're managing 100+ doors, you know the routine: generate a lease in your property management software, export it as a PDF, email it to the tenant, wait for them to print-sign-scan-email it back (or drive to your office), then chase the landlord for their counter-signature.
+If you're managing 100+ doors, you know the routine: generate a lease in your property management software, export it as a PDF, email it to the tenant, wait for them to print, sign, scan, and email it back (or drive to your office), then chase the landlord for their counter-signature.
 Repeat for every addendum, disclosure, and move-in document.

-The average lease packet has 3-5 documents and 2-3 signers.
-Multiply that by 15-20 move-ins per month and you're spending hours just on document coordination — not counting the follow-up emails when someone "forgot" to sign page 4.
+The average lease packet has 3 to 5 documents and 2 to 3 signers.
+Multiply that by 15 to 20 move-ins per month and you're spending hours just on document coordination.
+Not counting the follow-up emails when someone "forgot" to sign page 4.

 What automated lease signing looks like